Our Story

 Why this program?

 We are confident that with the experience of our team and the quality of our program that every student will have a unique educational opportunity they will always remember.
+Students will come away inspired by the possibilities of self-governance and their own capacity for democratic leadership with skills that will last a lifetime.

 To learn more about the importance of cross-cultural connections, collaboration, and social learning in adolescence, see the following readings: